-Will my medical insurance plan cover visits with Dr. Aschtgen?
+Will my medical insurance plan cover visits with SIO physicians?

-Most major medical plans in Washington State provide coverage for naturopathic medical care and Dr. Aschtgen is contracted as a preferred provider with most insurers.
-Unfortunately Medicare, Medicaid and the Federal Employee Health Benefits Program do not provide benefits for naturopathic medicine at this time.
+Most major medical plans in Washington State provide coverage for naturopathic medical care and our physicians are contracted as preferred providers with most insurers.
+Unfortunately Medicare and the TriCare Program do not provide benefits for naturopathic medicine at this time.
 Those patients with a health plan secondary to Medicare will often have coverage for our services.
-Please contact your insurance plan directly to determine whether your visit with Dr. Aschtgen will qualify.
+Please contact your insurance plan directly to determine whether your visit with one of our doctors will qualify.

 What if I don’t have benefits for naturopathic medicine?

 We offer a 20% time-of-service discount for those patients paying out-of-pocket for our services.

 What laboratory facilities do the providers at SIO use and will these be covered by insurance?